 A wonderful and knowledgeable ranger stopped by and told us about Killdeer.
 It was really great.
 The bird had an area sectioned off where she could safely hatch her eggs.

 Here is a photo by where we met the group.
 It is a very interesting place to explore with friends.

 During lunch we got a bit of rest and decided to go and explore the Sandy Hook Lighthouse.
 The tours are free, and occur every half an hour from 1 to 4:30 pm, on a first come first serve basis.
-We got there right on time, the tour was just starting, and there was just enough room for us on the sign up sheet.
+When we got there the tour was just starting, and there was just enough room for us on the sign up sheet.
 We waited 10 minutes by the base of the lighthouse, made sure that my little one is over the needed height (don’t quote me on this, but I think it was 56 inches) to go up into the lighthouse.

 There were some amazing views from the windows as we walked up.
 There were several landings, where we could, well, land, and talk more about the history and construction of the lighthouse.

 When we got to the very top, we walked into the light room and saw the fantastic light that stays lit all the time.
 We found out that Sandy Hook is the oldest commissioned lighthouse in the USA.
 It was build in 1764.
 How amazing is it to be able to stand in a pre-revolutionary building, just think about how much this lighthouse has seen.

 We got to see the views all around Sandy Hook Peninsula.
 Be warned, it gets hot as you go up.
 During our visit the observation deck was closed for repairs.
 I hope that on our next visit, it will re-open.

 After the tour, we got to see Sandy Hook Mortar Battery.
 It is the last pit open to the public, and I found it fascinating.
 So did the boys, I think.
 It really gives you a different perspective.
 I love this National Park, and look forward to visiting it again and again.